British Credit Union Historical Society

 its ambitious target of 10,000 members in 2017.

-into a thriving operation, serving the needs of more than 8,000 members, and their families, drawn from a range of co-operative and mutual organisations across the UK.
+a thriving operation, serving the needs of more than 8,000 members, and their families, drawn from a range of co-operative and mutual organisations across the UK.
+As part of its 20th anniversary, a credit union pioneer is recognised for his

 Castle & Cristal Credit Union